 - Consider getting help from a Baby Loss Doula or Family Baby Loss Advisor.
 More information can be found on the Services Page and Links Page.

 Premature birth is the number one cause of infant death.
-One in ten babies are born prematurely.
-The US rate of infant deaths is 6.1 per 1000 births.
-450,000 US babies are born too soon each year.
-World wide, 15 million babies are born prematurely each year.
-Of those, one million will die.
+One in 160 babies are stillborn or die as a preemie.
+We are here to support you.
 Parents who have lost a baby are still parents to that child.
 The baby just resides in a different place, which we believe is Heaven.
 We are here to help.
-Please read our information pages for more help, or give us a call (513) 607-6083
+Please read our information pages for more help, or give us a call (513) 607-6083.